 Prof. Ed Gane, MBCHB, MD, FRACP, FRSNZ, FAASLD, MNZM

 Auckland City Hospital, New Zealand

 Dr. Gane is Professor of Medicine at the University of Auckland, New Zealand, Hepatologist and Deputy Director of the New Zealand Liver Unit at Auckland City Hospital.

 Dr. Gane is an investigator for many international clinical trials with particular interest in early phase development of new direct acting antiviral therapies against chronic hepatitis C, hepatitis B, NASH and HCC.
-He has published 350 papers peer-reviewed journals including The Lancet and The New England Journal of Medicine.
+He has published over 600 papers in peer-reviewed journals including The Lancet and The New England Journal of Medicine.
 Dr Gane is a member of APASL, EASL, ILTS, ILCA and AASLD and is an Associate Editor for the Journal of Hepatology

 In 2011, Dr. Gane was awarded Member of the Order of New Zealand for Services to Medicine.